 Typically, hay fever is at its worst between the months of May and September, as these tend to be the hottest months when the pollen count is at its highest.

-Depending on how severe your allergies are will determine how much you suffer, however the following are the most common signs of hay fever:
+The severity of your allergies will determine how much you suffer; however, the following are the most common signs of hay fever are:

-Hay fever is not considered to be a serious allergy, however in the most severe cases it can cause other health complications that may require further treatments.
+Hay fever is not considered a serious allergy; however, in the most severe cases, it can lead to other health complications that may require further treatment.
 Some of these include:

 Although it is possible to suffer the signs and symptoms of hay fever all year-round, the chances are that you will find your allergies flare up most during the spring and summer months.
 This is because tree pollen, grass pollen, dust mites and pet dander are often at their highest during this time.

-Sadly, there is no guaranteed time frame for hay fever symptoms.
-How long your hay fever lasts really depends on a variety of factors, including your level of exposure to allergens, the type of weather at the time, whether you are actively treating your symptoms and what type of pollen you are allergic to.
+Unfortunately, there is no guaranteed timeframe for hay fever symptoms.
+How long your hay fever lasts really depends on a variety of factors, including your level of exposure to allergens, the type of weather at the time, whether you are actively treating your symptoms and the type of pollen you are allergic to.

-As a general guide, tree pollen lasts the longest amount of time.
+As a general guide, tree pollen lasts the longest.
 Tree pollen allergies can begin as early as February and last until June.

-Grass and weed pollen don't last as long and typically peak during summer.
+Grass and weed pollen typically last for a shorter period and peak during the summer.
 Allergies to grass pollen start from May and last until June, while symptoms caused by weed pollen can occur from June to September.

-Typically, severity of symptoms will fluctuate from week to week, or month to month depending on pollen levels, but in general hay fever can last anywhere between a few weeks and a few months.
+Typically, the severity of symptoms fluctuates from week to week or month to month, depending on pollen levels; however, in general, hay fever can last anywhere from a few weeks to a few months.

 While there is no cure for hay fever, there are some things you can do to reduce the severity of your symptoms: